ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4i/README.md

 - `resource_group_name`: Resource group that the cluster is provisioned in
 - `entitled_registry_key`: Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary and assign it to this variable
 - `entitled_registry_user_email`: IBM Container Registry (ICR) username which is the email address of the owner of the Entitled Registry Key
-- `namespace`: Name of the namespace cp4i will be installed into

 ### Execute the example